openstack/keystone-specs/specs/juno/multi-backend-uuids.rst

   - Various LDAP attributes as selected by operators (e.g. email address) for LDAP backed identities created outside of Keystone

-  Since (ignoring the current experimental support for domain-specifc backends) all IDs can only be related to the single chosen SQL or LDAP identity driver, upgrading to Juno with multi-backend uuids should not affect these IDs that have already been exposed.
+  Since (ignoring the current experimental support for domain-specific backends) all IDs can only be related to the single chosen SQL or LDAP identity driver, upgrading to Juno with multi-backend UUIDs should not affect these IDs that have already been exposed.
 The proposal is that by default no identity mapping entries will be created, since there is only the single standard identity driver.
-The only case where entity IDs from the standard identity driver will be mapped is if the cloud provider wants to ensure that the whatever LDAP attribute is being used as the entity ID is not exposed as the Public ID.
+The only case where entity IDs from the standard identity driver will be mapped is if the cloud provider wants to ensure that the whatever LDAP attribute is being used as the entity ID is not exposed as thePublic ID.
 This is achieved by setting the ``backward_compatible_ids`` configuration option to ``False``.

 - Public ID generator algorithm.
-  The default generator is proposed as simply a regular uuid4 hex string, similar to how entities are normally identified.
-It has also been suggested that an option should be provided for such a Public ID to be regeneratable from the underlying local identifier components, using a hash algorithm.
+  While the obvious choice is simply another regular uuid4 hex string, it is proposed to use a hash algorithm so that Public IDs are regeneratable from the underlying local identifier components.
+This has a number of
-  Use of a regeneratable ID will support the following use cases:
+  advantages:

   - Loss of entire mapping table.
     If the mapping table was ever lost, then an additional recovery mechanism (as opposed to reverting to a backup) would be to simply allow the table to regenerate on-the-fly as user and group entities were encountered by Keystone.
-This will be supported, although its usefulness needs to be tempered with the fact that if the assignments table was also lost, then such a facility could only be part of recovery.
+It should be noted, however, that if the assignments table was also lost, then such a facility could only be part of recovery.

   - Ease of purging mapping table.
     In the case where the identities are managed outside of Keystone (e.g. LDAP